Susan Hall MA; BPC Registered therapist for individual and couples

 - I am registered with the British Psychoanalytic Council and follow its Code of Ethics and rigorous standards for professional practice.

-Psychoanalytic psychotherapy could help you if you have relationship problems, feel anxious or depressed, or something has happened in your life which you find difficult to cope with.
+Psychoanalytic psychotherapy may help you if you have relationship problems, feel anxious or depressed, or something has happened in your life which you find difficult to cope with.
 Perhaps you worry about something that doesn't go away despite your best efforts; or you feel an overwhelming sense of sadness, emptiness or helplessness.

 Therapy suits those who want help in thinking about themselves in a new way so that they can lead more fulfilling lives.
 Gaining insight and understanding about yourself will enable you to think and behave differently and make better decisions.
 You are likely to feel stronger and feel less confused, using your feelings to guide you instead of being ruled by them.